marckassay/PowerBolt/docs/Build-Documentation.md

 ## DESCRIPTION
 With required [`PlatyPS`](https://github.com/PowerShell/platyPS) module, this function will generate Markdown help documentation files (such as the file where you are reading this from) and update or create a README.md file with new functions from the help docs.
 Also this generates a new PowerShell help doc file that is used in the CLI.

-This function simply takes the parameter values into an object and pipes it to the following:

 ## EXAMPLES

 ### Example 1